 What would you tell a Hispanic filmmaker living in the US who is considering making a movie in his home country?

-To create a feasible story because the written paper, in other words the screenplay, accepts everything that can be imagined.
+I would them to create a feasible story; the written paper, i.e., the screenplay, allows everything that can be imagined.
 For example, if you want to write about race cars, remember that you’ll then have to rent the cars for the race you have imagined and also buy car insurance.
-Additionally, search for friends that are doing art projects in theater, television, radio and movies in your home country.
+Additionally, search for friends that are doing art projects in theater, television, radio, and movies in your home country.
 Ask them for support.
 Your team has to be made up of cooperative people.

 When you do your location scouting, research and find out the licenses or permissions needed to film in specific locations.
 Respect the place and the people that live in that place.
 Visit municipalities and ask them if there are filming requirements before shooting in a house, building, mall, street, archeological site, etc.